Macau - bring on the bling!

 Apres-work, head up to the 8th floor where a vast breezy pool deck awaits with Jacuzzi, cabanas, and grand views across Cotai.
 Also expect well trained butlers, the hotel's hallmark, a top floor Iridium Spa, a 600sq m ballroom to host up to 400 and a smaller scale by-invitation Dragon's Palace casino for high rollers.
 Guests have access to child-friendly facilities (like Dreamworks characters and events), shopping, dining and nightlife.

-In south Cotai the lavish and quirky Louis XIII hotel and casino opens late 2016 with an unmistakeable signature red facade and luxe boutique touches, the Michelin three-star L’Ambroisie restaurant with all its Parisian trimmings, and a focus on VIP travellers and gamers.
+In south Cotai the lavish and quirky Louis XIII hotel and casino opens by early 2017 with an unmistakeable signature red facade and luxe boutique touches, the Michelin three-star L’Ambroisie restaurant with all its Parisian trimmings (it’s the first branch outside Paris), and a focus on VIP travellers and gamers.
 Hong Kong finance whizz Stephen Hung is behind the US$1 billion project and his key 'advisor' includes none other than Princess Tania de Bourbon Parme, who claims direct descent from the 17th century French monarch.
 Expect 238 split-level luxury suites or 'villas' with stained glass marble bathrooms, Roman baths, vaulted ceilings, and baroque artefacts, each palatial hand-crafted residence with direct-entry lift access.
 Peter Marino, the Big Apple eye behind flagship stores for megabrands like Chanel and Louis Vuitton is the designer.
-Think big, think expensive, think lavish - the top suite at HK$1 million per night, a fleet of 30 Rolls Royce Phantoms to ferry guests around, and a 60-table casino with minimum bets starting at HK$10,000.
+Think big, think expensive, think lavish - the top suite at HK$1 million per night, a fleet of 30 Rolls Royce Phantoms (including two of the most expensive vehicles Rolls-Royce has ever built) to ferry guests around, and a 60-table casino with minimum bets starting at HK$10,000.

 For a five-star experience in Coloane, the farthest island from Macau proper, the Grand Coloane Resort Macau (rebranded from Westin Resort, Macau June 2014) is a favourite among golfers and families with young children – or those who want to get away from the city lights (there’s no casino, for a start, though The Venetian is only a 10-minute taxi ride away if the craving gets too much).